 Education Fellows are required to work 15-20 hours per week during the period of their residency.
 The hours will vary each week depending on the timeline and scope of the projects.

 Summer Education Fellows will work in many different areas of our summer education programming.
 The Summer Fellow will be a Teaching Artist for our Art Scouts camp, a 4-session artist-led program where kids make art inspired by the Wassaic Project Summer Exhibition.
-He or she will also assist the Education Director in managing Art Nest, our drop-in making space which is open to the public three days a week.
+They will also assist the Education Director in managing the Art Nest, the Wassaic Project’s drop-in making space which is open to the public three days a week.
 In addition, the Summer Fellow will design and lead community workshops, including a workshop for some of our Summer Festivals, and work with our team of High School Interns.
 The fellow will also assist with our Teen and Adult Printmaking workshops.

 Fellows must have at least one year of teaching experience and experience working with K-12 populations.
 Fellows’ artwork must be appropriate and translatable to K-12 audiences.
 Interested applicants must submit the standard Wassaic Artist Residency application as well as answer additional questions specific to the Education Fellowship (see below).

 Please contact Education Director Tara Foley at email@example.com with questions.

 - What teaching experience do you have and why is working with youth important to you?
 Please describe your experiences in detail, especially those that deal with connecting this age group to contemporary art?
 (500 words max)

 - If you were asked to create a hands-on project that translated some aspect of your own practice to children, what would you do?
 (200 words max)

 - Why do you want to be an Education Fellow at the Wassaic Project?
 (200 words max)